TszKitLo40/vim-go-ide/README.md

     * vim-gnome
     * vim-athena

+For CentOS7, this [script](https://github.com/diverdane/vim-compile-centos7) can be used to compile a version of Vim with Lua support.

 ## Exuberant Ctags
 The TagBar plugin [requires](https://github.com/majutsushi/tagbar#dependencies) the [Exuberant version of Ctags](http://ctags.sourceforge.net/).
 To check whether your current Ctags is the exuberant version: